 Kentucky boasts the country’s tenth-lowest business costs and fourteenth-lowest sales taxes.
-With many fast-developing areas and a low cost of living, the state of Kentucky provides a fantastic customer base for those who want to start a new business there.
+With innovative tax incentive programs for businesses and a low cost of living, the state of Kentucky provides a fantastic customer base for those who want to start a new business there.

 How to Start a Business in Kentucky:

 When starting a business, one of the most important decisions that you make will be choosing the type of legal structure for your company.
 Your choice will have an impact on taxes, paperwork, personal liability, and your ability to raise funds.

 You can choose from the following legal structures:

 A sole proprietorship is the simplest structure and usually involves one individual who is solely responsible for the enterprise while a partnership is suitable for businesses with two or more owners.
 A corporation is a standalone entity with shareholders while a Limited Liability Company (LLC) is the most popular type because of minimal paperwork, flexibility, tax benefits, and simple implementation process.
 LLC business owners are not obligated to file a corporate tax return.

 Your business plan is the foundation of your new business and will serve as an invaluable guide for how to structure, run and grow your company.
 The business plan can fall into one of two common categories: traditional or lean startup.